Introduction

 How to control bracketing?

 Marketplaces can control bracketing by improving the catalog and offering better insight into the product.
-Some of the
+Some of the common ways of improving the catalog management and offering a better understanding of products are:

-Catalog Enrichment: A shopper looking for a watch generally looks for terms like waterproof, kind of glass and material
+- Catalog Enrichment: A shopper looking for a watch generally looks for terms like waterproof, kind of glass and material of glass.
+Through catalog enrichment, such attribute values can be placed correctly and highlighted to offer better exposure.

 Duplicate Listing & Brand Interference